PhilippSchuette/PID_pendulum/README.md

 ./req_api.sh err # performs an API request with invalid parameters
 ```

-Currently, the API simply echos the given parameters or returns an error if a required parameter was not provided.
-Soon, the API will return `json` containing the function values that correspond to the user-provided arguments.
+The API returns a `json` object with two arrays containing the function and support values that correspond to the user-provided arguments.

 ## License
 The code in this repository is [GPL-3.0 licensed](./LICENSE.md). `html` and `css` files are not distributed under any license if not stated otherwise in the files themselves.